Natural Law A*/A summary notes

 • Nature of the act condition: There is also a condition that the bad effect not be an intrinsic evil – like killing an innocent person or adultery.

-• J S Mill says the divine law of the bible, especially the old testament, was clearly only relevant in an ancient more barbaric time.
+• J S Mill claims the divine law of the bible, especially the old testament, was only relevant in an ancient more barbaric time.

-• Mill’s argument can also be applied to Natural law ethics.
+• We can also apply this critique to Natural law ethics:

-• Today, these socio-economic conditions are no longer present.
-We now have effective contraception and support for single parents.
-We have overpopulation, and it’s no longer the case that children outside marriage are doomed to lack education.
+• Today, these conditions are significantly changed.
+We have contraception, overpopulation, lower crime, and children born outside wedlock are not doomed to starve or lack education.

 Counter

-• outdated doesn’t mean wrong, it just describes that popular opinion has shifted.
+• However, philosophically speaking, outdated doesn’t mean incorrect, just that popular opinion has shifted.

-• However – the Critique is not just that Aquinas is outdated in that popular opinion has changed – the best version of the ‘outdated’ critique is to argue that Aquinas’ theory was actually a reaction to his socio-economic context and since that has changed, Natural law is no longer relevant.
+• The argument is that Aquinas’ theory was actually a reaction to his socio-economic context and since that has changed, Natural law is no longer relevant.

-• The modern scientific view is that the universe is just composed of atoms and energy in fields of force.
-There is no space in our scientific understanding of the universe for anything like purpose or telos to exist.
+• There is no space in our scientific understanding of the universe for anything like a purpose to exist.

-• Physicist Sean Carroll concludes purpose is not built into the ‘architecture’ of the universe.
+• Sean Carroll concludes that purpose is not built into the universe’s ‘architecture’.

-• Evolution in a herd species will generate instincts like empathy.
-These are not intrinsically ‘moral’ behaviours from a God, they are just what were evolutionarily advantageous to our species.
+• On the modern scientific view, these are not objectively ‘moral’ orientations from a God, they are just what is evolutionarily advantageous to our species.

 Counter